cse1110/assignments/README.md

 ### Maven Plugin
 If you have a Maven Plugin integration with your IDE, you would only have to look for the plugins under the category `andy` and run the `andy:run` plugin.
 This will run Andy in a new window and print the errors, results and grades there.

+## Requirements

+We use Java 15 for all the exercises and in the grading tool.
+We can't promise things will work in other versions (you know Java, don't you?)

+## License

+This repository is licensed under Creative Commons.
+Some exercises point to websites that inspired us, and those websites have their own licenses.